japila-books/spark-sql-internals/docs/spark-sql-multi-dimensional-aggregation.md

 | Description

 | <<cube, cube>>
-| link:spark-sql-RelationalGroupedDataset.adoc[RelationalGroupedDataset]
+| spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset]
 | Calculates subtotals and a grand total for every permutation of the columns specified.

 | <<rollup, rollup>>
-| link:spark-sql-RelationalGroupedDataset.adoc[RelationalGroupedDataset]
+| spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset]
 | Calculates subtotals and a grand total over (ordered) combination of groups.
 |===

 Beside <<cube, cube>> and <<rollup, rollup>> multi-dimensional aggregate operators, Spark SQL supports <<grouping-sets, GROUPING SETS>> clause in SQL mode only.

-NOTE: SQL's `GROUPING SETS` is the most general aggregate "operator" and can generate the same dataset as using a simple link:spark-sql-basic-aggregation.adoc#groupBy[groupBy], <<cube, cube>> and <<rollup, rollup>> operators.
+NOTE: SQL's `GROUPING SETS` is the most general aggregate "operator" and can generate the same dataset as using a simple spark-sql-basic-aggregation.md#groupBy[groupBy], <<cube, cube>> and <<rollup, rollup>> operators.

 ```
 import java.time.LocalDate